-The following people were recognized at the Celebrate Colby
+The following people will be recognized at Reunion 2017:

 Blue Key Award

 Established in 2013, the Blue Key Award is presented annually, during Reunion Weekend, and recognizes up to four young alumni who have graduated within the past 10 years.
 This award is presented to young alumni who have distinguished themselves by providing consistent and dedicated service to Colby.

 Tucker Kelton is a third generation Colbian, following his mother, Deborah Pugh Kelton ’80, and his grandparents Larry ’56 and Jean Van Curan Pugh ’55 to Mayflower Hill.
 He has established himself as a leader of his class and for the larger alumni body.
 He served on the Alumni Council before his current role as an overseer of the College.
 He also serves as young alumni chair of the President's Leadership Society, encouraging young alumni participation in leadership giving.
 He supports Colby at every turn: as a member of the Colby Fund gift committee for his class, as an interviewer at Paving the Road to a Future in Finance events, as a supporter of Colby athletics, and as a mentor to students through the Career Center.
 Tucker Kelton, you make your Colby family proud and we look forward to watching your leadership develop further.
 Please accept our congratulations on receiving a 2017 Blue Key Award.

 Alison McArdle ’07